robinrob/rsmithio/_posts/2018-05-16-cli-tetris.md

 It's not quite a full Tetris implementation - for example completed rows are not destroyed.

-Small personal projects like this can be great for learning and trying out ideas, and very satisfying to get something concrete made quickly, especially something a bit .
+Small personal projects like this can be great for learning and trying out ideas, and very satisfying to get something concrete made quickly, especially something that's just for fun.
 I planned most of the code design up-front - it evolved only a bit - as I encountered a couple of cases I hadn't considered upfront.

 ## The code
 The codebase is written in an object-oriented style.
 Having recently been [learning OCaml]({{ site.url }}/getting-started-with-ocaml/) and thinking about functional programming styles, I decided that I didn't want any mutable state where I could avoid it.
 To achieve this in *principle*, I've made functions on objects that would otherwise mutate them return new versions of themselves with the updated state.